TestardR/Gatsby-GraphQL-Blog_App/src/pages/62-post-sixtyTwo/index.md

 date: '2019-11-11'
 time: '☕️ 2 min read'
 title: 'React #4: Use useRef for flexible non-stale value checks'
-summary: '4th of 8 useful tricks for React Apps with jsmanigest'
+summary: '4th of 8 useful tricks for React Apps with Christopher T.'
 ---

-This article was done using my notes from jsmanifest, 2019, [8 Useful Tricks for React Apps You Should Know](https://jsmanifest.com/8-useful-tricks-in-react-you-should-know/).
+This article was done using my notes from Christopher T., 2019, [8 Useful Tricks for React Apps You Should Know](https://jsmanifest.com/8-useful-tricks-in-react-you-should-know/).

 ## Use useRef for flexible non-stale value checks